2010 Philippine House of Representatives elections in Western Visayas

 The candidate with the most votes won that district's seat for the 15th Congress of the Philippines.

 Summary

 Aklan

 Incumbent Florencio Miraflores is running unopposed.

 Antique

 Incumbent Exequiel Javier is in his third consecutive term already and is ineligible for reelection; his son Paolo Javier is his party's nominee for the district's seat.

 Bacolod

 Incumbent Monico Puentevella is in his third consecutive term already and is ineligible for reelection; he will run as mayor of Bacolod as Lakas-Kampi-CMD nominated Ricardo Tan in his place.
-He will face former Deputy Presidential Spokesperson Anthony Golez Jr. running under the Nationalist People's Coalition.
+He will face former Deputy Presidential Spokesperson Anthony Golez running under the Nationalist People's Coalition.

 Capiz

 1st District

 Antonio Del Rosario is the incumbent.

 2nd District

 Incumbent Fredenil Castro is in his third consecutive term already and is ineligible for reelection; his wife Jane is his party's nominee for the district's seat.

 Guimaras

-Joaquin Carlos Nava is the incumbent.
+JC Rahman Nava is the incumbent.